Ho voglia di te

 Ho voglia di te (lit.
-'I Want You') is a 2007 romantic comedy drama film directed by Luis Prieto, based on a novel of the same name by Federico Moccia.
+'I Want You') is a 2007 romantic drama film directed by Luis Prieto, based on a novel of the same name by Federico Moccia.
 The film is the sequel to Three Steps Over Heaven.
 The main actor is Riccardo Scamarcio as Step and the main actress is Laura Chiatti, playing the role of Gin.
 Another important role is the one of Babi, played by Katy Louise Saunders.

 Plot

 After spending two years in America to forget Babi, get away from his mother and try not to think about the death of his best friend Pollo, Step returns to Rome, aware that everything can start over at any moment.
 He will meet the extrovert and exuberant Ginevra Biro called Gin, a girl who - in one of the last scenes of the film - it turns out has been following Step for a long time and has always been in love with him, even before Step met Babi.
 The two will experience a love story of ups and downs, but when Step is invited to a party with old friends, he meets Babi again, grown and beautiful, who takes him to the place of their first time.
 Step realizes he is making a mistake and so he confides to Babi that he has fallen in love with someone else.
 The latter confesses to Step that she wanted to see him, also saying that she will get married in a few months.
 Step confesses to Gin that she saw Babi; Gin feels betrayed and disappointed and leaves Step.
 But in the end, proving that he really loves her, Step manages to make up for it with a wonderful photo of them kissing in front of the girl's house, followed by the words "I want you".